craftercms/craftercms/README.md

 ### 4.1.2.
 Start All
 Start CrafterCMS,

  ```bash
     ./gradlew start
 ```

 You can now point your browser to [http://localhost:8080/studio](http://localhost:8080/studio) and start using CrafterCMS.
-To get started with your first CrafterCMS experience, you can follow this guide: [https://docs.craftercms.org/current/content-authors/index.html](https://docs.craftercms.org/current/content-authors/index.html).
+To get started with your first CrafterCMS experience, you can follow this guide: [Your First Templated Project](https://docs.craftercms.org/en/4.1/getting-started/your-first-project/templated.html) or [Your First Headless Project](https://docs.craftercms.org/en/4.1/getting-started/your-first-project/headless.html).

 > **_NOTE:_**
     * The authoring environment runs on port `8080`, a great place to start, while the delivery environment runs on port `9080`.